elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Move useRegionEndpoint from elasticsearch to fluentd in sc-config.yaml before upgrading.
 - The workload cluster config option `prometheus.retention.alertManager` has been removed.
 Make sure to remove the option from your config when upgrading.
+- With the replacement of the helm chart `stable/prometheus-operator` to `prometheus-community/kube-prometheus-stack`, it is required to manually execute some steps to upgrade.
+See [migrations docs for prometheus-operator](migration/v0.7.x-v0.8.x/migrate-prometheus-operator.md) for instructions on how to perform the upgrade.

 ### Added